Himdyuti1/opensoft/README.md

 3. The POST Method is used in the sign-up page along with request, which collects the entered data from the web-page, and it is used to print the data on the terminal.
 4. The Sign-up page contains some CSS taken from the internet.

-5. I am being unable to create database in postgresql.
-6. I tried editing a existing database, but unable to retrieve data entered in the table.
+5. Created the database and the table following the tutorial.